Best Beaches, Activities & Map for your Day Trip to Ile aux Cerfs Island

 After disembarking on the shore of the island you’ll be greeted by a person, who will tell some basic information about the public part of Ile aux Cerfs for the first-timers.
 If it is not your first time, you’ll be kindly invited to try one of the activities the leisure island has to offer.
 I’ve marked everything you need to know on the map.

-Ile aux Cerfs is separated from Ilot Mangenie by beautiful lagoon, which is slowly closing down by connecting the two islands.
+Ile aux Cerfs is separated from Ilot Mangenie by a beautiful lagoon, which is slowly closing down by connecting the two islands.
 Photo by Alis Monte [CC BY-SA 4.0], via Connecting the Dots

 Thank you for visiting Connecting the Dots Journal's official website!